Pmack0702/101412431_comp3123_labtest2/README.md

 # Weather App - COMP3123 Lab Test 2

 ## Overview
-This app fetches real-time weather data from the OpenWeatherMap API.
+This Weather App is a simple and intuitive application that fetches real-time weather data from the OpenWeatherMap API.
+It allows users to search for the current weather conditions in any city worldwide, providing essential details such as temperature, humidity, and a visual weather condition icon.

+This project demonstrates practical skills in:

+ReactJS development.
+Integration of external APIs.
+Responsive and user-friendly UI design.
+Error handling for better user experience.

-## Features
+## **Features**
-- Search weather by city.
+- 🌍 **Search Weather by City**: Enter the name of any city, and the app fetches its current weather conditions.
+- 🌡️ **Real-Time Weather Data**:
-- Displays temperature, humidity, and weather condition icon.
+  - Displays **temperature**, **humidity**, and a **weather condition icon**.
+  - Provides a clean and aesthetic layout for readability.
+- ⚠️ **Error Handling**:
-- If city entered is incorrect then displays a message
+  - If an invalid city name is entered, the app displays a friendly error message (e.g., "City not found").
-- Error have been handled promptly

-# POSTMAN
+  - Handles API-related errors promptly and ensures the app doesn't crash.
+- ✅ **POSTMAN Testing**: The weather API endpoints have been successfully tested using POSTMAN to verify the correctness of the API responses.
+- 📱 **Responsive Design**:
-- Successfully tested the url on POSTMAN
+  - Ensures the app looks good on desktops, tablets, and mobile devices.

 ## Installation
 1. Clone the repository.